-STAGE 1 Well-differentiated, quality first teaching, including, where appropriate, the use of small group interventions.
+STAGE 1 Adapted, high quality universal teaching and learning opportunities, including, where appropriate, the use of small group interventions.
 All vulnerable learners to be included on a whole-school provision map.

-- All learners will have access to quality first teaching. - Some vulnerable learners will have access to carefully differentiated activities or approaches directly related to the school curriculum which are part of our good practice in making teaching and learning accessible to pupils learning at different rates.
-These will probably be pupils who are underachieving and have been identified by the school as needing to make accelerated progress but will not necessarily be pupils with special educational needs.
-This is considered to be a differentiation of the usual school curriculum - not a special intervention for pupils with SEND. - All vulnerable learners will be included on a detailed whole-school provision map which outlines and monitors all additional intervention across the school.
-The whole school provision map enables the school to: - Plan strategically to meet pupils' identified needs and track their provision. - o Audit how well provision matches need - Recognise gaps in provision - Highlight repetitive or ineffective use of resources - Cost provision effectively - o Demonstrate accountability for financial efficiency - Demonstrate to all staff how support is deployed - Inform parents, LA, external agencies and Ofsted about resource deployment - Focus attention on whole-school issues of learning and teaching as well as individual needs, providing an important tool for selfevaluation.
+- All learners will have access to a high quality adapted curriculum. - Learning for all pupils should be accessible and appropriate to the child's current stage of skills and understanding.
+Pupils with specific learning needs will be supported through a personalised approach as appropriate.
+We work on the principle that what is good for SEND learners is good for all. - All vulnerable learners will be included on a detailed whole-school provision map which outlines and monitors all additional intervention across the school.
+The whole school provision map enables the school to: - Plan strategically to meet pupils' identified needs and track their provision.

+- o Audit how well provision matches need - Recognise gaps in provision - Highlight repetitive or ineffective use of resources - Cost provision effectively - o Demonstrate accountability for financial efficiency - o Demonstrate to all staff how support is deployed - Inform parents, LA, external agencies and Ofsted about resource deployment - Focus attention on whole-school issues of learning and teaching as well as individual needs, providing an important tool for selfevaluation.